Jakesta13/Percy_Rover_Image_Grab/README.md

 I tried to make the camera codes as simple as possible, if you have any suggestions for clarity / simplicity please let me know in [Issues](https://github.com/Jakesta13/Percy_Rover_Image_Grab/issues) and I'll gladly take a look.
 ## Notes:
-* raw/color is the processing mode, raw is default if not defined.
+* `raw/color` is the processing mode, raw is default if not defined.
+* NEW: `vframes` can be specified to get video frames!
+This overwrites the `raw/color` options as it uses the same filter in NASA's JSON url.
-* sol# is the sol you are requesting images from.
+* `sol#` is the sol you are requesting images from.
-* You can specifiy any argument in any postion, all are optional.
+* You can specifiy any argument in any postion.
+All are optional except camera names, use `ALL` to grab all cams.
 * 'probably poorly written' in the sense that I'm learning PHP and there are a few things that may have the room for optimization.

 https://mars.nasa.gov/mars2020/multimedia/raw-images/